 The draft Income Tax (Amendment) Bill 2012 is available for public consultation from 24 July 2012 to 13 August 2012.We regret that comments received after 13 August 2012 will not be considered as there would be insufficient time to incorporate them into the final Bill.

 We encourage all interested participants to submit your comments via our online submission form, which is the easiest and quickest way for your comments to reach us.
 You can also send us your comments using the prescribed template, through:

 email to firstname.lastname@example.org; or

 Ministry of Finance

 100 High Street, #10-01

-We will publish on this website a summary of the main comments we receive, together with our responses, by early September 2011.
-The summary will not disclose the identity of respondents, and will not separately address or acknowledge every comment received.
+We will publish a summary of the main comments we receive on the Ministry of Finance's website, together with our responses, by end of September 2012.
+The identity of respondents will not be disclosed in the summary.